Presentations of Schutzenberger groups of minimal subshifts: Applications

-In~\cite[Example~7.3]{Almeida:2005c} it was proved that the profinite group $G(\tau)$ is not free on three generators: although the computation is wrong, as it starts from an incorrect set of return words, the same argument goes through with the correct set.
-We may now show the following improvement.
-The proof follows an approach different from that in~\cite[Example~7.3]{Almeida:2005c}.
+In~\cite[Example~7.3]{Almeida:2005c} it was proved that the profinite group $G(\tau)$ is not free on three generators: although the computation starts from an incorrect set of return words, the same argument goes through with the correct set.
+We may now adopt a different approach to establish the following improvement.

 \begin{teor} The profinite group $G(\tau)$ is not relatively free. \end{teor}